 Company.
-So company is anywhere a ballpark figures, 200 people in a company.
+A company is anywhere – a ballpark figure is 200 people in a company.
 It could be 180 it could be 220.

 There’s four companies that make up a battalion?

 Usually.
-And then sometimes if the army is going extra strong, they’ll have five and have a have two battalions that reserve and three battalions upfront so to speak.
-So I was a brigade commander in my last tour.
-I had a brigade staff and I had five battalions that I was responsible for.
+And then sometimes if the army is going extra strong, they’ll have five – and have two battalions in reserve, and three battalions upfront.
+So I was a Brigade Commander in my last tour.
+I had a brigade staff.
+And I had five battalions that I was responsible for.
 Each of those battalions had companies and troops that completed their mission.

-So what are some of the lessons of leadership you’ve gotten along the way and how did you grow into leadership?
+So what are some of the lessons of leadership you’ve gotten along the way?
+And how did you grow into leadership?
 Did it come naturally to you?
-Did you have to, I mean you’re, you’re having to make some decisions where you know people are going to get injured and die and yeah?
+Did you have to, I mean you’re having to make some decisions where you know people are going to get injured and die.
+Yeah?

 Yeah, of course.

 Right.
-Well in one respect and more humorous sense, the army is like the Boy Scouts, right?
+Well in one respect, and more humorous sense, the Army is like the Boy Scouts, right?
 You’re always going to have adult leadership.
 Well in the military you always have someone that’s higher ranking than you.
 So you have somebody that you report to.
 They coach, teach, mentor and advise you.
-And then you get at least at the minimum annual report from them, just like in corporate America, where they tell you what your strengths and weaknesses are.
+And then you get at least, at the minimum, an annual report from them, just like in corporate America, where they tell you what your strengths and weaknesses are.
 You go in before you even start your job and get a counseling from that senior person that you report to.

 So there’s a really good mentoring program in place.

-So as a kid, were you somebody that seemed to lead pretty naturally anywa?
-Do people kind of want to follow you and
+So as a kid, were you somebody that seemed to lead pretty naturally anyway?
+Do people kind of want to follow you?
+Some people have that ability …

-I typically, I’m thinking back on it and not necessarily I was more happy go lucky kind of guy in high school.
-I was an average kid in high school.
-Um, but I excelled when I got to college and I was motivated cause I had already been to Vietnam.
-I had seen, you know, the, the good and the bad of, of man.
 And I actually came back from Vietnam with survivor guilt.
-My, my kind of PTSD from Vietnam was survivor guilt.
+My kind of PTSD from Vietnam was survivor guilt.
 I never got wounded in Vietnam.
 I saw a lot of carnage in Vietnam.
-For example one of the missions that we went on, they put my team on this hilltop and they put another six man team on another Hilltop, a couple of miles away.
-And then within two days that whole team was annihilated.
-They were just, none of them came back alive.
+For example one of the missions that we went on, they put my team on this hilltop, and they put another six-man team on another hilltop a couple of miles away.
+And then within two days that whole team was annihilated. none of them came back alive.

 Yeah.
 I was just thinking about that …